xi/polybar-status-indicators/README.md

-An implementation of the freedesktop [StatusNotifierItem][0] specification (the successor of appindicators and systray) for polybar.
+An implementation of the freedesktop [StatusNotifierItem][0] specification (the successor of appindicators and systray) for [eww][1].

 This allows you to use many existing status indicators, e.g. for NetworkManager or Steam.
-Menus are supported via rofi.
+Menus are supported via jgmenu.

 ![icons](screenshots/icon.png)
 ![jgmenu showing a polychromatic menu](screenshots/jgmenu.png)